exercism/docs/anatomy/track-tooling/test-runners/interface.md

 - Auxillary JSON files compiled manually, merged with test results during the test run-time.
 - Automated static analysis of the test suite, merged with test results during the test run-time.
   - This may be accomplished by AST analysis or text-parsing

-## Debugging

-The contents of `stdout` and `stderr` from each run will be stored in files that can be viewed later.

-You may write an `results.out` file to the output directory, which contains debugging information you want to later view.